Diversity, Inclusion and Health Equity at UF's College of Pharmacy

 Cop Diversity Rankings

-The UF College of Pharmacy has received one of the nation's top diversity awards in higher education.
-INSIGHT Into Diversity Magazine selected the college as a 2021 Health Professions Higher Education Excellence in Diversity Award winner.
+The UF College of Pharmacy is honored to receive one of the nation's top diversity awards in higher education.
+INSIGHT Into Diversity Magazine selected the college as a 2022 Health Professions Higher Education Excellence in Diversity Award winner.
 The award recognizes many strides the college has made in recent years to become more diverse and inclusive.

 Health Equity Research at the College of Pharmacy